-Although Laws 9879/2008 and 10236/2010 are in force, there is currently no practice in public takeovers due to the lack of any stock exchange.
-The Tirana Stock Exchange, the only organised securities market in Albania, is not functional.
+Although Laws 9879/2008 and 10236/2010 are in force, there is currently no practice in public takeovers due to the lack of any stock exchange, as the Tirana Stock exchange closed in December 2014.
+It is to be noted that in July 2017 the FSA licensed the Albanian Stock Exchange ALSE Sh.A., which will be functional within one year and will be entitled initially to trade only the titles of the Government of the Republic of Albania.